New HP Specter x360. Appearance, materials, control elements, assembly

 3. USB port

-4. Power button with inscribed indicator light
+4. Power button with integrated indicator light

 5. SD card slot

-Dimensions (edit)
+Dimensions

 Transformer modes

-The laptop supports four traditional transformer modes, thanks to two hinges, you can rotate the screen 360 degrees.
+The laptop supports four traditional transformer modes, thanks to two hinges you can rotate the screen 360 degrees.

 Screen

-Operating system
+operating system

-Performance and heating
+Performance and Heat

-Autonomous work
+Autonomous operation

 Keyboard and touchpad

-The laptop has a backlight for the keys, it is not adjustable in brightness, when it is turned off, one button continues to glow, and this, frankly, is annoying.
+The laptop has a backlight for the keys, it is not adjustable in brightness; when it is turned off, one button continues to glow, and this, frankly, is annoying.

 Wireless interfaces